JBerthelier/ParasiTE/README.md

 # ParasiTE

+Identification of alternative TE-genes isoforms events from gtf/gff annotations

 # Aim

 ParasiTE is a tool that aim to
 1) identify TEs located in exonic or intronic region of genes
-2) detect TEs that generate alternative isoforms of genes.
+2) detect TEs that are part of genes and that contribute in alternative isoforms of genes.

 #Steps
 ParasiTE is globally composed of five steps: